WoNoMute/wonomute.github.io/_posts/2018-11-11-alexandra-murray-leslie-seminar-talk.markdown

 date:   2018-11-11 18:00:00 +0200
 image: /assets/img/alexmurrayleslie.jpg
 categories: talks
-excerpt: <strong>Monday 26 November 2018 // 15:00-16:00 // Fjordgata 1, 7010 Trondheim </strong><br/>Building upon my established history as a performance artist and pop musician, this keynote performance investigates new ways of costuming the foot for theatrical audiovisual expression as a ‘gesamtkunstwerk’—an all-embracing artwork that adopts and makes use of many artforms and disciplines.
+excerpt: <strong>Monday 26 November 2018 // 15:00-16:00 // Fjordgata 1, 7010 Trondheim </strong><br/><strong>Keynote Performance</strong><br />Building upon my established history as a performance artist and pop musician, this keynote performance investigates new ways of costuming the foot for theatrical audiovisual expression as a ‘gesamtkunstwerk’—an all-embracing artwork that adopts and makes use of many artforms and disciplines.
 Through the development of a series of Computer Enhanced Footwear (CEF) prototypes, this keynote demonstrates how this gesamtkunstwerk came together through the intersection of fashionable costume design, pop music, dance choreography, lens-based work, scenography, kinesiology, sound and lighting system design and 3D fabrication practices. <a href="/talks/2018/11/11/alexandra-murray-leslie-seminar-talk">»Read more</a>.
 ---

 **Monday 26 November 2018** // **15:00-16:00** // **Fjordgata 1, 7010 Trondheim**

+**Keynote Performance**

 {% include image.html
 max-width="750px" file="/assets/img/alexmurrayleslie.jpg" alt="Alexandra Murray-Leslie."